keeratS/445team27/notebooks/jyotsna/Lab Work Documentation.md

 ## April 25th, 2022:
 Big Assembly Day, big problem solving day

+A lot of things came to  a head today.
+I consulted with Glen about a cover for the sensor boards on the side of the house; while he could not make a cover in time, he made us a good mount for our electronics.
+We put this on and re-affixed the sensor boards to the mount.

+I also consulted with the Electronics Services Shop about the design from crimped wires that split.
 ## April 26th, 2022:
 Finished final integration of device
 Demo